A Primer and Exploration of Practice

 A Project of the Cook County Juvenile Justice Task Force

-The Adler School Institute on Public Safety and Social Justice (IPSSJ) and partner organizations formed the Cook County Juvenile Justice Task Force to develop a report and recommendations for community-based, trauma-informed, restorative solutions to youth crime and conflict in Cook County, Illinois.
+The Adler University Institute on Public Safety and Social Justice (IPSSJ) and partner organizations formed the Cook County Juvenile Justice Task Force to develop a report and recommendations for community-based, trauma-informed, restorative solutions to youth crime and conflict in Cook County, Illinois.
 It addresses how the juvenile justice system can better support young people while making communities safer, through alternatives to existing centralized approaches.

 Click here to read “A Project of the Cook County Juvenile Justice Task Force.”